Drug information provided by: IBM Micromedex

 The presence of other medical problems may affect the use of this medicine.
 Make sure you tell your doctor if you have any other medical problems, especially:

-Intestinal malabsorption (trouble absorbing food in the intestines) or
+Intestinal malabsorption (trouble absorbing food in the bowels) or

 Pancreatic insufficiency (trouble digesting food properly caused by lack of enzymes made by the pancreas)—May not work properly in patients with these conditions.